Screening? Try our Mouse Fecal Panel:

 Miflin, J. K. and Blackall, P. J. (2001) Development of a 23 S rRNA-based PCR assay for the identification of Pasteurella multocida.
 Lett.
 Appl.
 Microbiol.
 33: 216–221.

-Specimen requirements: Nasal swab or 0.1 ml whole blood in EDTA, shipped overnight at room temperature.
+Specimen requirements: Nasal swab or 0.2 ml whole blood in EDTA.

 For all specimen types, if there will be a delay in shipping, or during very warm weather, refrigerate specimens until shipped and ship with a cold pack unless more stringent shipping requirements are specified.
 Frozen specimens should be shipped so as to remain frozen in transit.
 See shipping instructions for more information.